aerogear/offix/docs/ref-release-notes.md

 sidebar_label: Release notes
 ---

+# 0.13.1

+0.13.1 fixes package install issues that were introduced in 0.13.0.
+It also introduces some minor dependency updates.

 # 0.13.0

 The 0.13.0 release is a release contains a couple of bug fixes, dependency updates and the new ability to configure your own `CachePersistor` object as requested in [#273](https://github.com/aerogear/offix/issues/273) and [#281](https://github.com/aerogear/offix/issues/281).